-As a man who stands just a few inches north of 5 feet, I learned early in life how to make an impression in spite of my physical stature.
-As I built Simon Pure Marketing I found these learnings could be leveraged in an industry where standing out is equivalent to survival.
+As a man who stands just a few inches north of 5 feet, I learned how to make an impression early in life despite my physical stature.
+As I built Simon Pure Marketing, I found these learnings could be leveraged in an industry where standing out is equivalent to survival.

-To get noticed in the increasingly vital field of experiential marketing, there’s a winning formula for capturing consumer attention: merging entertainment with reality, and bridging the gap between the two by ensuring consumers have a moment of wonder (entertainment) where they have no choice but to engage (reality).
+There’s a winning formula for capturing consumer attention in the increasingly competitive field of experiential marketing: merging entertainment with reality and bridging the gap by ensuring consumers have a moment of wonder (entertainment) where they have no choice but to engage (reality).

-- Put emotion in the driver’s seat – Before leaping to ideation, think about what emotion you are trying to elicit.
-Are you trying to peak curiosity?
-Tug at a heart string?
+- Put Emotion In The Driver’s Seat – Before leaping to the imagination, think about what emotion you are trying to elicit.
+Are you trying to pique curiosity?
+Tug at a heartstring?
 Strengthen brand trust?
-Understanding how you want the consumer to feel, should be the driving consideration in the kind of interactions you design.
+Understanding how you want the consumer to feel should be the driving consideration in the kind of interactions you design.

-- Consider the moment of interaction – Just as important as the emotion the interaction is trying to elicit is the state of mind that the consumer might be in when they encounter your brand.
-Imagine how different your own emotional state is when you are shopping for groceries with your family versus being at a street festival or going to a sporting event.
-By considering what the consumer is faced with before, and after, they encounter your brand will help you better design interactions that they’ll actually interact with.
+- Consider The Moment Of Interaction – Just as critical as the exchange’s emotion is trying to elicit is the state of mind that the consumer might be in when they encounter your brand.
+Imagine how different your emotional state is when shopping for groceries with your family versus being at a street festival or going to a sporting event.
+Considering what the consumer is faced with before and after they encounter your brand will help you better design street team and promotional model interactions with them.

-- Ideate with “the hook” in mind – Let’s face it, the majority of time consumers aren’t out there looking to interact with brands.
+- Ideate With “The Hook” In Mind – Let’s face it, the majority of the time, consumers aren’t out there looking to interact with brands.
 Finding the ‘hook’ that provides a moment of wonder and makes the consumer want to be part of an experience elevates a brand touchpoint from ‘impression’ to an impactful moment that drives sales.